gentaiscool/lstm-attention/README.md

 # LSTM with Attention by using Vector Context for Classification task

 This code is used in <a href="https://arxiv.org/abs/1805.12307">Attention-Based LSTM for Psychological Stress Detection from Spoken Language Using Distant Supervision</a> paper.
-The idea is to consider the importance of every words in the inputs and use it during the classification.
-The word importance then is normalized through the softmax layer and weighted sum to perform the classification.
+The idea is to consider the importance of every word from the inputs and use it in the classification.
+Then the importance scores are normalized through the softmax layer.
+The weighted sum of the score and hidden states in every time-step is used for the classification.

 If you are using the code in your work, please cite the following (Will appear in ICASSP 2018 Proceeding)
 ```